phbradley/repdist/README.md

 # COMPILING

 From the command line type `make` while in the top, `repdist` directory.
 The binary executable files will be placed in the `bin/` directory.
+You may need to edit the `Makefile` to point to your C++ compiler.

+Alternatively, you can just run this command from the top directory:

+`g++ -O3 -std=c++11 -Wall -I ./include/  -o bin/repdist src/repdist.cc`

+changing `g++` to your C++ compiler if necessary.

 # THANKS